coreos/coreos-cryptagent/Documentation/devel/config.md

 # Configuration

-This projects defines a stable configuration interchange format in order for Ignition (or other provisioning systems) to persist LUKS volume parameters and for Cryptagent to retrieve them on reboots.
+This project defines a stable configuration format in order for Ignition (or other provisioning systems) to persist LUKS volume parameters and for Cryptagent to retrieve them on reboots.

 Configuration files are JSON-based and strictly type-versioned, in order to ensure compatibility across versions and to ease manual inspection.